The Rifle Grenade Part Three – The German Karabingranate M17

 The M17 would have been filled with around an ounce and a quarter of tolite (basically TNT – trinitrotoluene by any other name), and again like the VB, its small size meant it was easier to transport in quantity than other rifle grenades, and as firing caused no harm to the rifle’s barrel, ten men firing M17s could saturate an area with grenades in double-quick time.

 And that’s about it for rifle grenades.
-Curious creatures, really, with a relatively short history – these are the four (from top left, German, French, Italian & Austrian) I have shown you over the weeks – although one without which no account of trench warfare would complete.
+Curious creatures, really, with a relatively short history – these are the four (from top left, German, French, Italian & Austrian) I have shown you over the weeks – although one without which no account of trench warfare would be complete.

 This entry was posted in German Grenades, Weaponry & Relics.
 Bookmark the permalink.